arogozhnikov/arogozhnikov.github.io/_posts/2020-02-01-93-percent-of-readers.markdown

 Either you don't understand what they mean or how those were cooked.

-- Scientist achieved 92% quality in the problem of ...
+- Scientists achieved 92% quality in the problem of ...
 - Our system filters out 99% of spam ...
-- New vaccine/technique is N% more efficient...
+- New vaccine/technique is N% more efficient than ...

 This post-informational world becomes progressively more complex each day.
-We desperately need ways to receive and analyze less information to make decisions, and here they are &mdash; simple numbers in presentations that make judgement possible.
+We desperately need ways to receive and analyze less information to make judgements, and here they are &mdash; simple numbers in presentations that help with decisions.

 However, **connecting numbers and real things is surprisingly hard**.
-And producing just *some* numbers is time easier.
-Most shocking numbers are easier spread but almost never checked.
+And producing just *some* numbers is times easier.
+Most shocking numbers are spread ny media but almost never checked.

 Let's talk in examples.